Bulls hang on to beat Grizzlies 106-99

 TIP-INS

 Grizzlies: Valanciunas returned after missing the previous two games with flu-like symptoms.
-Before the game, coach Taylor Jenkins thought he might have to limit his center’s minutes, but he played 29 minutes, more than his season average of 24.6 … Rookie F Brandon Clarke (left oblique soreness) and F Kyle Anderson (right heel soreness) also sat out.
+Before the game, coach Taylor Jenkins thought he might have to limit his center’s minutes, but he played 29 minutes, more than his season average of 24.6.
+“I was winded,” he said.
+“A nice way to put it.” … Rookie F Brandon Clarke (left oblique soreness) and F Kyle Anderson (right heel soreness) also sat out.

 Bulls: The team still is awaiting the results of a follow-up MRI on F Otto Porter (left foot bone bruise) to determine how much longer he’ll be sidelined.
 Porter hasn’t played since Nov.
-6 at Atlanta … F Chandler Hutchison (right shoulder sprain) missed his third straight game.
+6 at Atlanta … F Chandler Hutchison (right shoulder sprain) missed his third straight game ...
+The Bulls have won six straight against Memphis.

 UP NEXT